scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 Automatic tuning of compression parameters
 ------------------------------------------

 Finding the right compression parameters for the data is probably the most difficult part of using a compression library.
-Which combination of code and filter would provide the best compression ratio?
+Which combination of code and filters would provide the best compression ratio?
 Which one would provide the best compression/decompression speed?

-BTune is an AI tool for Blosc2 that automatically finds the optimal combination of compression parameters to suit the user needs.
-It uses a neural network that is trained on the most representative datasets to be compressed.
-This allows it to predict the best compression parameters based on a given balance between compression ratio and compression/decompression speed.
+BTune is an AI tool for Blosc2 that automatically finds the optimal combination of compression parameters to suit user needs.
+It uses a neural network trained on representative datasets to be compressed to predict the best compression parameters based on the given tradeoff between compression ratio and compression/decompression speed.

 For example, Table :ref:`predicted-dparams-example` displays the results for the predicted compression parameters tuned for decompression speed.
 Curiously, fast decompression does not necessarily imply fast compression.
 This table is provided to the user so that he/she can choose the best balance value for his/her needs.